Sonova struggles to convince investors with new hearing aids

 Sonova is banking on new devices to help maintain its lead in the industry.
 Around 70 percent of its hearing aid revenue comes from products that have been on the market for less than two years.

-Nonetheless, the Swiss firm has lost market share within a key U.S. government programme for military veterans this year to Denmark's GN Resound, a unit of GN Store Nord.
+Nonetheless, the Swiss firm has lost market share within a key U.S. government program for military veterans this year to Denmark's GN Resound, a unit of GN Store Nord.

 NEW TECHNOLOGY